-The Council as the Highway Authority on St.Mary's is required to maintain it's highways to standards that are equivalent of their status and use.
+The Council as the Highway Authority on St Mary's is required to maintain its highways to standards that are proportionate to their status and use.
 To ensure this happens, regular safety inspections are undertaken.

-Owners and Occupiers are Required to:
+Owners and occupiers are required to:

-· Trim roadside hedges and trees so that growth does not impair the safety of highway users.
+- Trim roadside hedges and trees so that growth does not impair the safety of highway users.
 This includes any hedges that directly abut any Public Right of Way.

-· Trim roadside hedges and trees to maintain visibility, particularly at junctions, on the inside of bends and at passing-places.
+- Trim roadside hedges and trees to maintain visibility, particularly at junctions, on the inside of bends and at passing-places.

-· Remove dead or decaying trees and other growth likely to fall across the highway.
+- Remove dead or decaying trees and other growth likely to fall across the highway.

-· Remove branches and other growth that may prevent the passage of high-sided vehicles or obstruct light from a public street light.
+- Remove branches and other growth that may prevent the passage of high-sided vehicles or obstruct light from a public streetlight.